ttadano/alamode/docs/source/input/inputalm.rst

 ````

 * ROTAXIS-tag : Rotation axis used to estimate constraints for rotational invariance.
-This entry is necessarily when ``ICONST > 1``.
+This entry is necessary when ``ICONST > 1``.

  :Default: None
  :Type: String